-'I feel so incredibly lucky' Auckland grandmother wins $28 million Powerball
+'I was shaking and crying': Grandma's $28m Lotto ticket sat in handbag for two days

 "I just stared at her for a moment, then burst into tears – and Mum started crying too.
 We just stood there in a quiet corner of the house crying, then laughing, then crying again for a long time," said the daughter.

-The woman was now taking some time to think about what she'd do with the winnings but was already thinking about buying a new house - one that has a swimming pool for her grandkids.
+The woman was now taking some time to think about what she'd do with the winnings but was already thinking about buying a new house - one that has a swimming pool for her grandchildren.

 "This win means so much to us and will make such a difference to our family – I feel so incredibly lucky."